Nashville-Software-School-Assessments/python-interview-erd/README.md

 * An Author will have more than one book in the library
 * A Book can be about multiple Subjects
 * Subjects will be reused for multiple books

+__Ask any clarifying questions you need before getting started.
+When you're done with all the assessments, you will present the erd during your interview__